-When I bought my Juki Miyabi 350 QVP, I didn’t know what kind of accessories that I would need!
+I remember when I first started using my sit-down model, Juki Miyabi 350 QVP-S , I didn’t know what kind of accessories that I would need!
 Although I had experience using a Longarm Quilting Machine, I had never owned one before.
-When the owners of Quilter’s Headquarters came out to deliver my machine, they recommended some basic accessories.
-Let me show you some of my favorite tools & accessories for Free Motion Quilting on my Juki Miyabi 350 QVP.
+Let me show you some of my favorite tools & accessories that I used for Free Motion Quilting on my Juki Miyabi 350 QVP-S.

 Needles and Thread

 They are simple to install in the machine and easy to take out of the needle case.
 I like this brand because I use the same brand for my Juki Industrial DU-1181-n.
 There are several codes and numbers listed on the front of the needle case.
 I found this diagram, which helped me understand what all the numbers meant.